 This procedure requires some downtime, as the treated area will need to be covered with a dressing for about 24 hours.
 Full recovery typically takes one to two weeks, and you’ll need to avoid sunlight and skin irritants for the first few days.

 Fraxel laser skin resurfacing uses fractional laser technology to help restore your skin’s original smooth texture.
 That means the lasers penetrate the skin’s surface and stimulate the body’s own healing process, so it can produce collagen to replace the scarred and damaged skin.
-Your skin will be sensitive to the sun and to certain skin care products after
+Your skin will be sensitive to the sun and to certain skin care products after treatment, so follow your dermatologist’s skincare guidelines to the letter.

 Using dermal fillers is a great way to reduce the appearance of acne scars.
 The fillers will lift the depressed scars and improve their appearance, although the effect is temporary — it can last anywhere from six months to a year.
 Some of the popular fillers for treating acne scars include Belotero, Restylane and Juvederm.
 These fillers can also be used in conjunction with another treatment, such as Fraxel or chemical peels, to improve the overall look and condition of the skin.